peckeronie/a5fritterbackend/README.md

 **Returns**

-- The current number of likes
+- The current number of likes, or a message that the likes are currently hidden

+**Throws**

+- `403` if the user is not logged in
+- `404` if the freetId is invalid

+#### `GET /api/freets/likeusers/:id` - Get users who liked a freet

+**Returns**

+- The array of usernames of users who have liked the freet, or a message that the likes are currently hidden

 **Throws**